netgen-layouts/content-browser-docs/upgrades/upgrade_080_090.rst

 * Most of the internal ``protected`` dependencies and methods were made ``private`` and classes made final.
 Rather than extending internal classes, you need to use other patterns when changing built in behaviour.

+* ``ezlocation`` and ``ezcontent`` backends have been merged to one backend that handles both eZ location and content items.
+This means that eZ location and eZ content specific items and column value providers have also been merged into one.
+You need to adapt your code that uses them to use the new backend, item and column value providers.